-The effective management of emergencies requires both adequate emergency preparedness and emergency response capabilities.
 This plan is organized into eight sections.
 Sections 1-2 give a plan overview and covers the mitigation and prevention activities that schools can implement before an emergency.
-Sections 3-4 focus on emergency preparedness, identifies the school's emergency response teams and defines the roles and responsibilities of team members.
-Sections 5-6 presents guiding laws and guidance for determining the nature and extent of an emergency, as well as a series of initial response actions to be taken in an emergency.
+Sections 3-4 focus on emergency preparedness, identifies the school's emergency response teams, and defines the roles and responsibilities of team members.
+Sections 5-6 present guiding laws and guidance for determining the nature and extent of an emergency, as well as a series of initial response actions to be taken in an emergency.
 Section 7 describes the detailed emergency response procedures that will be used for the many types of emergencies that may be encountered in a school setting.
-Section 8 provides a series of appendices of supplemental emergency information including contact information and supply lists.
+Section 8 provides a series of appendices of supplemental emergency information, including contact information and supply lists.
 Standard forms, site maps and other supporting information are also contained in the appendices.